 Increased worldwide focus on climate change has led to legislative and regulatory efforts to combat both potential causes and adverse impacts of climate change.
 New or more stringent laws and regulations related to greenhouse gas emissions, water usage and other climate change related concerns may adversely affect us, our suppliers and our customers.
-Such regulatory efforts could be broad in scope, could target specific products, sectors or markets, including those we serve, or more likely, could consist of a combined approach and result in market disruption.
+Although in recent months some jurisdictions and/or regulatory bodies have taken steps to moderate and/or related implementation of previously adopted rules, it remains the case that future regulatory efforts could be broad in scope, could target specific products, sectors or markets, including those we serve, or more likely, could consist of a combined approach and result in market disruption.
 Targeted regulation that could directly impact our operations might include, for example, taxes or fees on carbon-based energy or limitations on water withdrawal or usage, while new regulations or policies that target end markets we serve, such as commercial aerospace or the oil and gas industry, could have a more indirect impact on our business.

 We have publicly disclosed efforts to reduce the water intake intensity and GHG emissions of our operations, working consistently to enhance the environmental sustainability of our business by reducing our reliance on fossil fuel-based energy sources, promoting water reuse and other responsible water management practices, reducing waste and promoting recycling (including extensive use of recycled feedstock in our manufacturing processes) and complying with applicable environmental regulations.
-Notably, our recent exit from the production of standard stainless sheet products is expected to meaningfully reduce our use of some of our most energy-intensive melt operations, potentially driving future reductions in energy intensity and GHG emissions.
+Notably, our exit from the production of standard stainless sheet products is expected to meaningfully reduce our use of some of our most energy-intensive melt operations, potentially driving future reductions in energy intensity and GHG emissions.

 Nevertheless, new and evolving laws and regulations could mandate different or more restrictive standards, increase operating costs, require (or cause customers to require that we make) capital investments to transition to low-carbon technologies or purchase carbon credits, or otherwise adversely impact our ongoing operations.
 Our suppliers may face similar challenges, which could impact the availability of their products and/ or cause them to incur additional compliance costs that are passed on to us.
-Moreover, increased reporting and disclosure obligations, including rules recently adopted by the U.S. Securities and Exchange Commission, the State of California, and the European Union, to require more extensive climate-related disclosures, and may strain our human resources and/or result in increased costs.
+Moreover, increased reporting and disclosure obligations, including rules recently adopted by the State of California and the European Union to require more extensive climate-related disclosures, and may strain our human resources and/or result in increased costs.
 These direct and indirect costs may adversely impact our business and financial results, and the uneven development and application of underlying regulation across the key regions in which we operate could make compliance more complex and/or costly and the business impact more difficult to predict.